DC-analysis/dclab/docs/sec_av_data.rst

        ...:

-Note that data exported as HDF5 files can be loaded with dclab (reproducing the previously computed statistics).
+Note that data exported as HDF5 files can be loaded with dclab (reproducing the previously computed statistics - without filters).

 .. ipython::